Significant Accounting Policies

 ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise’s financial statements and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim period, disclosure and transition.

-Net income per share is computed by dividing net loss by the weighted-average number of common stock outstanding during the period.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 7,700,000 shares of the Company’s Class A common stock in the calculation of diluted income per share, since the exercise of the warrants are contingent upon the occurrence of future events.
-As a result, diluted net income per common share is the same as basic net income per common share for the period presented.
+The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, Earnings Per Share.
+The Company has two classes of shares, which are referred to as Class A common stock and Class B common stock.
+Income and losses are shared pro rata between the two classes of shares.
+Net income (loss) per share is computed by dividing net income by the weighted average number of shares outstanding during the period, excluding shares subject to forfeiture.
+The Company has not considered the effect of the warrants sold in the IPO and the private placement to purchase an aggregate of 7,700,000 shares of the Company’s Class A common stock in the calculation of diluted income (loss) per share, since the exercise of the warrants are contingent upon the occurrence of future events.
+As a result, diluted net income (loss) per share is the same as basic net income (loss) per share for the period presented.

 Reconciliation of Net Income per Common Share

-The Company’s condensed statement of operations includes a presentation of loss per share for common stock subject to redemption in a manner similar to the two-class method of income (loss) per share.
-Accordingly, basic and diluted loss per common share of Class A common stock and Class B common stock is calculated as follows:
+Accordingly, basic and diluted income per share for Class A common stock and for Class B common stock is calculated as follows:

 Fair Value of Financial Instruments

-The fair value of the Company’s assets and liabilities approximates the carrying amounts represented in the accompanying balance sheet, primarily due to their short-term nature.
+The fair value of the Company’s assets and liabilities, which qualify as financial instruments under FASB ASC 820, “Fair Value Measurements and Disclosures,” approximates the carrying amounts represented in the accompanying condensed balance sheets, primarily due to their short-term nature.

 Recent Accounting Pronouncements